skolverket/dnp-usermanagement/README.md

 API for authentication is used to authenticate a client that will use the API for user provisioning.

 ## References
-Information about digitalisation of the national assessments is available at the [Swedish National Agency for Education’s web site (in Swedish)](https://www.skolverket.se/om-oss/var-verksamhet/skolverkets-prioriterade-omraden/digitalisering/digitala-nationella-prov/digitalisering-av-de-nationella-proven)
+Information about the digitalisation of the national assessments is available at the [Swedish National Agency for Education’s web site (in Swedish)](https://www.skolverket.se/om-oss/var-verksamhet/skolverkets-prioriterade-omraden/digitalisering/digitala-nationella-prov/digitalisering-av-de-nationella-proven)

 SS12000 API specifikation is available at [https://github.com/girgen/ss12000v2](https://github.com/girgen/ss12000v2)